feathersui/feathersui-starling/documentation/help/markdown/skinning.md

 Style providers are the basic building blocks of *[themes](themes.html)*, which allow you combine all of your global styling code into one class.
 Typically, a theme is instantiated when your app first starts up.

 The example themes included with Feathers define functions for skinning components, exactly like those that we worked with in the code examples above.
-The example themes create a `StyleNameFunctionStyleProvider` for each component class, and these are used as global style providers.
-Some functions are passed into the `defaultStyleFunction` property of the `StyleNameFunctionStyleProvider` to provide default styles when a component doesn't have any style names.
-Other functions get passed to the `setFunctionForStyleName()` method to be associated with style names.
+The example themes create a [`StyleNameFunctionStyleProvider`](../api-reference/feathers/skins/StyleNameFunctionStyleProvider.html) for each component class, and these are used as global style providers.
+Some functions are passed into the [`defaultStyleFunction`](../api-reference/feathers/skins/StyleNameFunctionStyleProvider.html#defaultStyleFunction) property of the `StyleNameFunctionStyleProvider` to provide default styles when a component doesn't have any style names.
+Other functions get passed to the [`setFunctionForStyleName()`](../api-reference/feathers/skins/StyleNameFunctionStyleProvider.html#setFunctionForStyleName()) method to be associated with style names.

-For more information about how themes use style providers, see [Extending Feathers 2.0 themes](extending-themes.html).
+For more information about how themes use style providers, see [Extending Feathers examples themes](extending-themes.html).

 ## Glossary